 Changes in the appearance of stool can signal a health problem.
 However, these changes most often reflect adjustments to diet or bowel habits.
 If this is the case, the stool should return to normal within a few days.

-Nuts and seeds can sometimes make it all the way through the body without breaking down completely.
-The outer shells of some pills can also survive the digestive process and show up in stool.
+Nuts and seeds can sometimes go through the body without breaking down completely.
+The outer shells of some pills can also survive the digestive process and show up in the stool.

 Tapeworms or pinworms can look like white specks, and medications are available to treat both infections.

 Certain types of food, medication, or parasites can cause white specks in stool.